 Trafficking Culture is an international research consortium constituted by an overall theme of interest in understanding the international trade in illicit cultural objects, and attempting to develop and refine an evidence base for promoting effective policy interventions to reduce this global form of trafficking.

 Our researchers, based at Glasgow University, Oxford University, and the University of Victoria at Wellington, participate in a number of independent, but thematically-overlapping research projects, supported by the rest of the Trafficking Culture consortium and by other colleagues.
 Our work is geographically diverse and inherently interdisciplinary.

-- Quantitative work with sales and acquisitions data in order to provide size and shape estimates for the international illicit market;
+- Analysis of antiquities sales and acquisitions data in order to provide size and shape estimates for the international illicit market